chatterlabmembers/CAREER-ENG-transcription/OHS-transcription/README.md

 2. Locate the file name of the file you last worked on or the next un-transcribed file.
 If you are starting on a fresh file, add your initials to `OHS annotator` and today's date to `First date worked on` columns.

-3. Once you have located a file name, download the associated .wav file from `Recording URL` column.
+3. Once you have located a file name, download the associated .eaf file from `TCDS-only eaf URL` column and .wav file from `Recording URL` column.
+The .eaf file will contain all CHI-produced speech and TCDS (TC-directed speech) already transcribed.

-4. Search and download the file name ending in .eaf format in [CAREER transcription team > annotator_files > completed](https://uchicago.app.box.com/folder/199422689005) folder. *You will notice there are likely multiple versions of the same file you are searching for; download the ***latest dated version*** (most likely under another annotator's "checks" folder)*

-5. When you have both .wav and .eaf files, open them in [ELAN](https://archive.mpi.nl/tla/elan/download).
+4. When you have both .wav and .eaf files, open them in [ELAN](https://archive.mpi.nl/tla/elan/download).

 ### Part II: Set up files for OHS transcription